Jaahnavi Sriperambuduru: Motivation

 Apart from her regular mountaineering passion, Jaahnavi works for the development of girl child in India.
 She wants to raise funds from her climbing and educate underprivileged girls and train them with life skills.
 Her ultimate dream is to make each and every girl child of India tough and educate them through her NGO under the name JanJay Foundation.

 Jaahnavi is also a Motivational Speaker and gives the talk and inspires not only youth but also adults and takes part in different symposiums and discussions.
 She goes around villages and suburbs to educate girls and also gives talks in schools, colleges and different organisations including MNC's.

 She also became the youngest speaker for the TEDxHyderabad 2016 and was also the special invitee speaker for TEDxBVRIT.

 On 3 November 2017, she was the youngest speaker in TEDxDSCEWomen in Bangalore.

 She gives commercials related to girl empowerment and sends messages for girl stereotypes for gender equality.

 Her recent campaign #AmPrettyTough through one of the leading cosmetic company of India, Dabur Gulabari, has brought about a major change in the thought process of "Don't judge a book by its cover".
 In this campaign, Jaahnavi was shown as a girly girl.

 She takes parts in different activities to promote her Mission and spread the Word #AmPrettyTough breaking the gender equality.

 She also organizes different outdoor activities along with trekking & hiking for kids & girls under her banner JanJay Adventures.
-Till now she has organized many activities to develop the confidence among the girls and move ahead.
+She has organized many activities to develop the confidence among the girls and move ahead.